bathtime/bcachefs-rollback/README.md

 blkid
 ```

 Edit /etc/mkinitcpio.conf to include the 'bcachefs-rollback' hook and 'bcachefs' module.
-Your system's hooks may look different, but just make sure that you add the 'bcachefs-rollback' hook after the 'filesystems' hook:
+Your system's hooks may look different, but just make sure that you add the 'bcachefs-rollback' hook after the 'filesystems' hook (I'm not 100% sure where this hook should go, but this seems to work for me):

 ```
 MODULES=(bcachefs)